kaylumah/hosting/_site/_posts/2019-09-07-using-csharp-code-your-git-hooks.md

 ### Prepare-commit-message hook

-Thus far we have not really used anything we need C# for; Admittedly we are using C# to execute shell commands.
+Thus far, we have not really used anything we need C# for; Admittedly we are using C# to execute shell commands.
 For our next hook we are going to use System.IO.
 Imagine as a team you have a commit-message convention.
-Lets say you want each commit message to include a reference to your issue tracker.
+Let's say you want each commit message to include a reference to your issue tracker.

 ```text
 type(scope?): subject  #scope is optional
 ```

 Create a file **prepare-commit-msg** in this hook we can provide a convenient commit message place holder if the user did not supply a message.
-To actual enforce the message you need the **commit-msg** hook.
-In this example we only create a message for feature branches.
+To actual enforce the message, you need the **commit-msg** hook.
+In this example, we only create a message for feature branches.

 ```csharp
 #!/usr/bin/env dotnet dotnet-script